Luca Fantin (pictured) with Katsuhito Inoue

 Ginza Tower 2-7-12 Ginza, Chuo-ku, Tokyo

 What makes it special: Il Ristorante Luca Fantin is the work of the Italian chef of the same name, who arrived in Tokyo in 2009.
-Fantin’s creative, contemporary, seasonal cuisine is complemented by the desserts of fellow Italian chef Fabrizio Fiorani, who wins this year’s Asia’s Best Pastry Chef Award, sponsored by Valrhona.
+Fantin’s creative, contemporary, seasonal cuisine is the highlight of Tokyo's Italian gastronomic scene.

 Worth getting dressed up for?
 Absolutely.
 Il Ristorante Luca Fantin is as sophisticated as its setting — a soaring 9th-floor dining room overlooking the famous avenue that runs through the heart of Tokyo’s Ginza neighbourhood.